rrabotnik-handshake/py-utils/src/schema_diff/README.md

 ## 📊 Output Sections

+`schema-diff` provides comprehensive comparison results organized into clear sections:

 ### Common Fields

-Fields that appear in both schemas with their types and any differences.
+Fields that appear in both schemas, showing their types and any differences between them.

 ### Only in Source / Only in Target

-Fields that appear in only one of the compared schemas.
+Fields that exist in only one of the compared schemas, helping identify added or removed fields.

 ### Type Mismatches

-Fields with the same name but different data types between schemas.
-Shows clean type changes without nullability information (e.g., `bool → int`, `str → float`).
+Fields with the same name but different data types between schemas (e.g., `bool → int`, `str → float`).

 ### Presence mismatches (NULL/required)

-Differences in field optionality and presence constraints.
-Shows nullability changes separately from type changes (e.g., `required → nullable`, `nullable → required`).
+Differences in field optionality and nullability constraints (e.g., `required → nullable`, `nullable → required`).

 ### Path Changes

-Fields that appear in different locations or structures between schemas.
+Fields that appear in different locations or structures between schemas, useful for understanding structural changes.

 ---